oblador/loki/docs/flaky-tests.md

+---
+id: flaky-tests
-# Handling Flaky Tests
+title: Handling Flaky Tests
+---

 ## Skipping Tests

 In some cases having a story of a component is useful for development purposes, but might be acceptable not to be covered by visual regression tests such as an animated GIF that cannot accurately be covered with a single screenshot.
 In those cases you can opt out by using `add.skip()`:

 ```js
 storiesOf('MyComponent', module)